 For example, say you had one categorical predictor with 4 categories and one continuous covariate, plus an interaction between them.

-First, you’ll notice that if you center your covariate at the mean, there is no difference in the ANOVA table (Tests of Between Subjects Effects).
+First, you’ll notice that if you center your covariate at the mean, there is no difference in the ANOVA table (called Tests of Between Subjects Effects in SPSS).
+This is the table with Sums of Squares and F statistics.
 There may be tiny differences due to rounding, but the results should generally not change.

-The covariate and interaction would be interpreted by looking at the Parameter Estimates table.
+The covariate and interaction would be interpreted by looking at the regression coefficients in the Parameter Estimates table.

-The B values are the regression coefficients (slopes).
-With an interaction in the model, the B value for the covariate is the slope when the categorical variable =0.
-The Parameter Estimates table automatically dummy codes your categorical variables which means it makes the category that comes last alphabetically = 0 (If you numbered them 1,2,3,4, then 4 comes last alphabetically–you can change this default when you run the GLM).
+The Parameter Estimates table in SPSS GLM automatically dummy codes your categorical variables.
+This means it makes the category that comes last alphabetically = 0 (If you numbered them 1, 2, 3, 4, then 4 comes last alphabetically–you can change this default when you run the GLM).
 So the B value for the covariate is the slope of the covariate only for group 4.

 The B values listed for the interactions with the other groups are the differences in the slopes between each of those groups and group 4.
-If those B values are significant, you know that their slopes are significantly different than group 4’s slope.
+The p-values for those B values reflect a set of null hypotheses that their slopes are equal to group 4’s slope.
+No difference.

-Again, these don’t change whether the covariate is centered or not.
+Again, these don’t change whether you center the covariate or not.

-What does change are the intercepts.
-And you now have 4 intercepts (one line for each category).
+What do change are the intercepts.
+And you have four intercepts (one line for each category).
 The B labeled Intercept in the output is the intercept just for the reference category (group 4).
 The Bs for the other three groups are the differences in intercepts between group 4 and each of those groups.